 Gather Your Supplies

 As with most DIYs, cross stitching has a supplies list.
-Some things I’ve listed below are common to use in just about every pattern you come across, while other supplies aren’t always needed but nice to have.
+Some things I’ve listed below are common to use in just about every pattern you come across, while other craft supplies aren’t always needed but nice to have.

-- Pattern — This is a chart that fully plots out the design, which colors to use, and more.
-You can choose your own pattern or pick from any of the ones available in my library (many are free and perfect for beginners — and you can jump right onto the paid membership program waitlist as well!).
+- Pattern — This is a chart that fully plots out the design, instructions, which colors to use, and more.
+You can choose your own pattern or pick from any of the ones available in my library (many are free and perfect for beginners — and you can also join my membership site for even more exclusive patterns!).
 Read more about how to read a chart further down.

 - Embroidery hoop or frame — To stitch properly and prevent the fabric from bunching as you pull on the thread, you’ll want to keep the fabric good and taught.
 I use an embroidery hoop 100% of the time, but some folks like to use a frame or even a lap stand.
 Any way you choose, the purpose is the same.